-Dr. A. Martini Mateusz Marianski received an M.S. from The University of Wroclaw (Poland) and a Ph.D. from The CUNY Graduate Center and Hunter College (USA).
+Dr. M. Marianski M.S. from The University of Wroclaw (Poland) and a Ph.D. from The CUNY Graduate Center and Hunter College (USA).
 He carried out postdoctoral work at Fritz-Haber-Institut der Max-Planck-Gesellschaft (Berlin, Germany).
 At Hunter College he teaches courses in physical chemistry and conducts research centered around structure formation and dynamics in carbohydrates.
-Ashlie Martini received her B.S. and Ph.D. in mechanical engineering at Northwestern University (USA) in 1998 and 2007 respectively.
+Mateusz Marianski received an Ashlie Martini received her B.S. and Ph.D. in mechanical engineering at Northwestern University (USA) in 1998 and 2007 respectively.
 Currently she is a Professor of Mechanical Engineering at UC Merced (USA).
+Adam B. Braunschweig received his B.A. in chemistry at Cornell University (USA) in 2001 and his Ph.D. in organic chemistry at the University of California - Los Angeles (USA) in 2006.
+He is a Professor of Nanoscience and Chemistry at the Advanced Science Research Center of the City University of New York (USA), and his group studies surface reactions, antiviral development, mechanochemistry, and photocatalysis.